SeshagiriSriram/Devops/README.md

 ## Change History

+- Sep 19 2025 - Terraform has been moved into separate repository [Terraform](https://github.com/seshagirisriram/terraform)
 - Aug 28 2025 - Changed quite a bit in **Docker** and **Kubernetes**.
 Many scripts (not all) have been updated for error handling and (mostly) equivalent Windows and Unix Scripts.
 Many READMEs updated for readbility.
 Presentations moved to [Materials](https://github.com/seshagirisriram/materials) repository.

 - May 15 2025 - Lots of changes - Part 1 of cleanup